Trevelopment/mazdatweaks/AIO-FAQ.md

 **What about Apple Car Play?**

-> As far as I know there are no community projects involving Car Play, the official version may be out soon but will require both a software and hardware upgrade.
+> The official version of Car Play and Android Auto have been released with the v70.00.XXX FW.
+A hardware upgrade to the USB hub is required to use them.

 * * *

 **Can you write this or that tweak for us?**

 >  By now I have studied the inner workings of the Infotainment System so well I could probably go work for Johnson Controls or Visteon.
-There are still things that are very tricky, dangerous and/or impossible to pull off but if you have an idea [Shoot me an email](mailto:trez@mazdatweaks.com?subject=Tweak%20Request) and I will give it a shot (Except Car Play)
+There are still things that are very tricky, dangerous and/or impossible to pull off but if you have an idea [Shoot me an email](mailto:trez@mazdatweaks.com?subject=Tweak%20Request) and I will give it a shot.

 * * *